Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Verification-Preserving Inlining

 \subsection{Inlining with Partial Annotations}

-We now extend the formalization to handle partially-annotated programs (i.e., where a subset of methods have annotations that may themselves be incomplete).
-We do so in two steps: We first apply a syntactic transformation $\mathit{assertAnnot}$ on the program that adds $\mathbf{assert}$ statements to check method specifications.
-We then inline the resulting program using the annotation-agnostic $\mathit{inl}$ function defined in~\secref{subsec:inlining-no-annotations}.
-This two-step approach allows us to leverage our previous results to prove that the \soundness{} condition guarantees that inlining with partial annotations is \longsound{} (Theorem~\ref{thm:extended-soundness}).
-This theorem has also been formalized and proved in Isabelle/HOL\tout{~\cite{artifact}}.
+We extend the formalization to handle partially-annotated programs in two steps: We first apply a syntactic transformation $\mathit{assertAnnot}$ on the program that adds $\mathbf{assert}$ statements to check method specifications, and then inline the resulting program using the annotation-agnostic $\mathit{inl}$ function defined in~\secref{subsec:inlining-no-annotations}.
+This two-step approach allows us to leverage our previous results to prove that the \soundness{} condition guarantees that inlining with partial annotations is \longsound{} (Theorem~\ref{thm:extended-soundness}), which we have also formalized and proved in \isabelle{}~\cite{artifact}.

 \begin{definition}\textbf{The $\mathit{assertAnnot}$ syntactic transformation.}\\ Let $(s,M)$ be a program with an annotation $\mathcal{A}$. $\mathit{assertAnnot}_\mathcal{A}(s,M)$ returns the program\\ $(\mathit{assertAnnotStmt}_\mathcal{A}(s), \mathit{assertAnnotMethods}_\mathcal{A}(M))$. $\mathit{assertAnnotStmt}_\mathcal{A}(s)$ asserts the method precondition (resp.\ postcondition) before (resp.\ after) each method call in $s$.
-In particular,\\ $\mathit{assertAnnotStmt}_\mathcal{A}(\vecto{y} := m(\vecto{x})) := \bcmd{assert} P * \truesym{}$; $\vecto{y} := m(\vecto{x}); \bcmd{assert} Q * \truesym{}$ where $P$ (resp.\ $Q$) is method $m$'s precondition (resp.\ postcondition) in $\mathcal{A}$ with the arguments correctly substituted.\\ $\mathit{assertAnnotMethods}(M)$ returns the same methods as $M$, but where the method body $s_m$ of $m \in M$ is modified to check the pre- and postcondition of $m$ and all methods it calls: $\bcmd{assert} P * \truesym{}$; $\mathit{assertAnnotStmt}_M(s_m); \bcmd{assert} Q * \truesym{}$, where $P$ (resp.\ $Q$) is $m$'s precondition (resp.\ postcondition) in $\mathcal{A}$ with the arguments correctly substituted. \end{definition}
+In particular,\\ $\mathit{assertAnnotStmt}_\mathcal{A}(\vecto{y} := m(\vecto{x})) \definedas \bcmd{assert} P * \truesym{}$; $\vecto{y} := m(\vecto{x}); \bcmd{assert} Q * \truesym{}$ where $P$ (resp.\ $Q$) is method $m$'s precondition (resp.\ postcondition) in $\mathcal{A}$ with the arguments correctly substituted.\\ $\mathit{assertAnnotMethods}(M)$ returns the same methods as $M$, but where the method body $s_m$ of $m \in M$ is modified to check the pre- and postcondition of $m$ and all methods it calls: $\bcmd{assert} P * \truesym{}$; $\mathit{assertAnnotStmt}_M(s_m); \bcmd{assert} Q * \truesym{}$, where $P$ (resp.\ $Q$) is $m$'s precondition (resp.\ postcondition) in $\mathcal{A}$ with the arguments correctly substituted. \end{definition}